dyapan33/YOAN/README.md

-# YOAN-COIN-SYSTEM
+#
-Yoan (Stylised as YOAN) is a Privacy-Respective Chat and Video Calling Platform that is Open-Source!
+# This is currently being worked on
+This is a repository currently being worked on.